 Whether you are just starting your hip care journey or need a second opinion for your hip pain, IBJI’s hip surgeons are here to help provide you with the necessary care for your ailment.
 Get the relief you are seeking with the help of IBJI.

-Request an appointment with an IBJI hip surgeon to discuss treatment options (like arthroscopic hip surgery) and create an individualized approach to your care.
+Schedule online with an IBJI hip surgeon to discuss treatment options (like arthroscopic hip surgery) and create an individualized approach to your care.